- Search The Registry

 *On this date in 1865, sharecropping is briefly described.
 Sharecropping historically is a system of agriculture or agricultural production in which a landowner allows a tenant to use the land in return for a share of the crop produced on the land (e.g., 50 percent of the crop).

 Following the American Civil War and the abolition of slavery, most freedpeople lacked land or money and had to continue working for white plantation owners.
-Indeed, many plantations continued to run as large operations that were worked by wage-laborers or sharecroppers, including also poor rural whites, and sharecropping gradually became the accepted labor system in most of the Antebellum South.
+Indeed, many plantations continued to run as large operations where wage laborers or sharecroppers worked, including poor rural whites.
+Sharecropping gradually became the accepted labor system in most of the Antebellum South.
 Landowners, short of capital, favored the system because it did not require them to pay cash wages.
-In addition to the land, the owners usually provided animal power, machinery, and most of the other inputs in the form of an advance.
+In addition to the land, the owners usually provided animal power, machinery, and other inputs as an advance.
 Cabins were commonly rented to the workers.
 Charges for the land, supplies, and housing were deducted from the sharecroppers’ portion of the harvest, often leaving them with substantial debt to the landowners in bad years.

 Landowners often weighed harvested crops themselves, which presented further opportunities to deceive or extort sharecroppers.
 Also, financially distressed landowners could rent land to Black sharecroppers, secure their debt and labor, and then drive them away just before it was time to harvest the crops.
 Southern courts were unlikely to rule in favor of Black sharecroppers against white landowners.
 The Great Depression had devastating effects on sharecropping, as did the South’s continued overproduction of an overemphasis on cotton and the ravages of the destructive boll weevil.
 Cotton prices fell dramatically after the stock market crash of 1929, and the ensuing downturn bankrupted farmers.